bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 <center><image style="width:250px; height:auto" src="images/tracecompass_trace_open.png"/></center>

 ---
-title: Exercise: Listen to a signal
+# Exercise: Listen to a signal

 - Reset to **TRACECOMPASS2.1_START** (should already have been done in previous steps)
 - Create a class that will receive the signal, `EventReader`